Laugusti/go-sforce/README.md

 ```
 restClient := restClient.New(sess)
 ```
-1. Support Methods
+2. Support Methods
 - CreateSObject - Used to creates a SObject in Salesforce using the object type.
 - GetSObject - Used to retrieve a SObject using the object type and Salesforce id.
 - GetSObjectByExternalID - Used to retrieve a SObject using the object type, external id field, and external id.
 - UpsertSObject - Used to upsert (update/insert) a SObject using the object type and Salesforce id.
 - UpsertSObjectByExternalID - Used to upsert a SObject using the object type, external id field, and external id.
 - DeleteSObject - Used to delete a SObject using the object type and Salesforce id.
 - Query - Used to execute a SOQL query in Salesforce.
 - QueryMore - Used to get the remaining result of a SOQL query.
 - FullQuery - Not supported by the Salesforce API.
-This exeucted all QueryMore for a query.
+This exeuctes any and all necessary QueryMore for a query.

 ### Bulk API client
 ```